Geothermal Stocks List

-Geothermal energy provides firm, 24/7 renewable baseload power from the Earth's heat – uniquely complementing variable solar and wind generation with capacity factors typically in the 75–90% range.
+Geothermal energy provides firm, 24/7 renewable baseload power from the Earth's heat, a scarce complement to variable solar and wind generation.

-This curated list focuses on companies with direct, material geothermal exposure: pure-play developers and IPPs, utilities with significant geothermal portfolios, and specialist equipment manufacturers.
+This curated list focuses on companies with direct, material geothermal exposure: pure-play developers and independent power producers, plus utilities with significant geothermal generation portfolios.

 Fervo Energy |